nginxinc/nginx-controller-lab/docs/class1/module1/lab8.rst

     3. Select `trading.acmefinancial.net`
     4. Review the components added through the API, note the commonality between the API and GUI

-Add blog page to the main ACME Financial site with a URI rewrite
+Add the blog page to the main ACME Financial site with a URI rewrite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     1. Return to the list of all Apps